 Effective July 12, 2019, ALL Water Availability Analysis Requests are assessed a Non-Refundable Water Availability Analysis Charge, as specified on Schedule X of our Utilities and Transportation Commission (UTC) approved tariff.
-Payment should be made payable to Washington Water Service Company and can be made with cash, cashier check, money order, or personal check.
+Payment should be made payable to Washington Water Service Company and can be made with a check (cashiers/personal), money order, or cash.

 Charges are as follows:

 - $20.00 Lender Letter.
-This letter is only issued to the legal parcel owner(s) for a property sale, stating that the parcel is located within the Washington Water Service area and that the water system can potentially provide water service to their parcel.
+This letter states that the parcel is located within the Washington Water Service area and that the water system can potentially provide water service to their parcel.
 This letter does NOT include information as to the cost to provide service nor any fire flow information.
 Lender letters have a 30-day expiration.
-If additional information is required, such as the potential costs to provide water service to the parcel a Water Availability Analysis Request for Confirmation of Service should be submitted.
+If additional information is required, such as the service availability, potential costs to provide water service to the parcel a Water Availability Analysis Request for Confirmation of Service should be submitted.